Sunday 26 July 2020

 Journey back: Biłgoraj - Zwierzyniec - Zamość - Krzak - Płonka - Wysokie - Dębina - Popkowice - Urzędów - Księżomierz - Annopol - Kamień - (cross Vistula, boring part of trip to get to Lipsko along DW747 then up DK79 to Zwoleń) - Sucha - Pionki - Głowaczów - back onto the DK79 but far nicer, less traffic and lots of forest, plus the allure of dusk), Grabów nad Pilicą - Warka - Jakubowizna.

-The level crossing at Chynów, just across the tracks from my działka, is still closed as the finishing touches are being added.
-A 12km detour to get home from here, because I can't get across 12m of unfinished crossing!
+The level crossing at Chynów, 600m across the tracks from my działka, is still closed as the finishing touches are being added.
+This necessitates a 12km detour to get home from here, because I can't get across 12m of unfinished crossing!
 A bigger problem for my neighbour, who drives an ambulance.

 For the journey, I used 20.9 litres of irreplaceable fossil fuel, giving me fuel consumption of 3.15 litres/100km (89.5 miles per UK gallon).